 Frankenstein (1931) by James Whale

-We may look at the Universal Monsters Classics as B films, but once you watch Frankenstein for the first time you’ll realise the film is not only incredibly good and beautiful, but it also contains something we lack in horror movies that are made nowadays.
+We may look at the Universal Monsters Classics as B films, but once you watch Frankenstein for the first time you’ll realize the film is not only incredibly good and beautiful, but it also contains something we lack in horror movies that are made nowadays.
 Beginning with a doctor digging a corpse out of a grave in an incredible gothic cemetery, Frankenstein carries the clichés that made the horror genre what is it without being cliché for being the first one to do it.
 Of course it’s not scary at all, but you never take the film less serious because of it.
-James Whale made a movie as important as Mary Shelley’s novel, resulting in a true must watch horror classic that helped to shape the elements of this genre we love.
+James Whale made a movie as important as Mary Shelley’s novel, resulting in a true must-watch horror classic that helped to shape the elements of this genre we love.
 A marvelous film.

 Diabolique (1955) by Henri-Georges Clouzot

-Being probably one of my favourite films ever, Diabolique is a Hitchcockian french thriller about the assassination scheme of two women against a man who both have been romantically involved with.
+Being probably one of my favorite films ever, Diabolique is a Hitchcockian French thriller about the assassination scheme of two women against a man who both have been romantically involved with.
 After dumping his body at a school’s swimming pool, the women wait for the body to be discovered until it mysteriously disappears.
 The tension Henri-Georges Clouzot builds here could be used as examples of directing and editing techniques through Film School around the world.
 The result is such a work of genius that you will finish the film with your mouth wide open as you discover its secrets towards the end.

 Night of the Demon (1957) by Jacques Tourneur